globalxolutions/animatecss/README.md

 # Animatecss

-TODO: Adds animatecss library goodies to your pipeline
+Adds animatecss library goodies to your pipeline.

+Live examples could be found at: http://daneden.me/animate/

+Animate css is an open source css library developed by: Dan Eden.

 ## Installation